EF Ultimate Break // Bali Tropical Escape: Packing + Free Time Guide

 • Canyon Tubing Excursion: Included in EF's itinerary.
 There are a TON of questions on this, so I'm going to address it in depth in the FAQs below as well.
 I have a lot to share on this!

 • Campuhan Ridge Walk: DO THIS.
 I cannot stress this enough.
 I know you may be tired and worn out from a full morning tubing, but I promise the hike/walk is worth it.
 My group was absolutely wiped out from tubing, and only four of us went on the walk.
 Perhaps that added to the serenity.
 It was so beautiful, a great time of day, the cutest included snacks and coffee, and great views throughout.
-They have drinks available, but worth noting to bring cash for this stop.
+They have drinks available, but worth noting to bring cash for this stop if you do want anything extra.
 You'll walk to the top and be picked up at the "end."

 • End your free night at a decent time because you'll have an early wake up call if you're participating in the hike on the following morning.